 When the allocation reaches the maximum configured value, the oldest dataset is removed to make room for the newest.
 Nokia suggests using accounting policy to reduce the intervals stored when writing results to the XML file, balancing the requirements of the environment.
-The following configuration shows that 24 five-minute measurement intervals will be stored in volatile memory.
+The following configuration shows that 24 five-minute measurement intervals are stored in volatile memory.

 '''

+configure

+oam-pm

 session "ip-rtr-int-PE-1-PE-2" test-family ip session-type proactive create

+bin-group 3

+description "ip circuit connecting PE-1 to PE-2"

 meas-interval 5-mins create

 accounting-policy 9

 intervals-stored 24

 '''

 The alignment of the measurement interval to the timing reference is determined by the boundary-type {clock-aligned | test-relative}.
-Tests will start based on their operational state: enabled for proactive, or oam oam-pm .. start for on-demand.
-Measurement intervals that are clock-aligned align to wall clock time (time of day), starting and stopping on that specific time.
-For example, a five-minute measurement interval that is clock aligned will stop on every five-minute clock occurrence: 5, 10, 15, 20, 25, 30, and so on.
+Tests start based on their operational state: enabled for proactive, or oam oam-pm .. start for on-demand.
+Clock-aligned measurement intervals align to wall clock time (time of day), starting and stopping on that specific time.
+For example, a five-minute measurement interval that is clock aligned stops on every five-minute clock occurrence: 5, 10, 15, 20, 25, 30, and so on.
 A test-relative alignment means that the measurement interval time starts when the test becomes operational, and runs for the length of that interval.
-For example, if a test becomes operational at two minutes after the hour, the five-minute measurement intervals will stop at 7, 12, 17, 22, 27, 32, and so on.
+For example, if a test becomes operational at two minutes after the hour, the five-minute measurement intervals stops at 7, 12, 17, 22, 27, 32, and so on.

 Clock-aligned measurement intervals are typical for proactive sessions.
-Test-aligned measurement intervals are typically used for ad hoc on demand sessions.
+Test-aligned measurement intervals are typically used for on demand sessions.
 The default boundary-type is shown in the following output.

 '''

+configure

+oam-pm

 session "ip-rtr-int-PE-1-PE-2" test-family ip session-type proactive create

+bin-group 3

+description "ip circuit connecting PE-1 to PE-2"

 meas-interval 5-mins create

 accounting-policy 9

-boundary-type clock-aligned
+boundary-type clock-aligned # default value

 intervals-stored 24

 '''

-The first completed clock-aligned measurement interval will typically have the suspect flag set, if it started ten or more seconds after a normally scheduled measurement interval.
-The suspect flag will also be set if a test is stopped ten or more seconds before the end of the regular measurement interval.
+The first completed clock-aligned measurement interval typically has the suspect flag set, if it started ten or more seconds after a normally scheduled measurement interval.
+The suspect flag is also set if a test is stopped ten or more seconds before the end of the regular measurement interval.